 Spang Power Electronics is a manufacturer of custom power equipment installed for polysilicon manufacturing utilizing the widely applied SIEMENS process.
-Spang’s expertise in power control and conversion has helped them become a global leader for the following applications.
+Spang’s expertise in power control and conversion has helped us become a global leader for the following applications.

 Internal preheat is used to reduce the starting / discharge voltage of the polysilicon rods (the voltage point at which the polysilicon rod begins to conduct current).
 A resistive load is added internal to the CVD reactor for the purpose of adding heat which increases the temperature of the polysilicon rods, reducing the point at which starting / discharge occurs.
 Internal preheat is not used in every reactor design and is dependent upon the reactor design and the process approach implemented by the customer.